“What’s the difference between hearing and listening?”

 Now, whenever you highlight text and click “Option+Esc” macOS will read aloud the highlighted text.
 I love this shortcut because it makes it so much faster to hear what you’ve written.
 To stop speaking, enter the shortcut again.

-I use Speak Selection on iOS more than Text to Speech on macOS because I do most of my initial typing or dictating on iPhone.
-Speak Selection isn’t enabled by default on iOS, but it’s easy to enable (see screenshots above).
+I use Speak Selection on iOS more than Text to Speech on macOS because I do most of my initial typing and dictating on mobile.
+With iOS13’s Neural text to speech, Siri now sounds much more natural which makes Speak Selection even better.
+While it's not enabled by default on iOS, it’s easy to set up (see images).

 - Tap Settings

 - Enable Speak Selection and Speak Screen.
 When Speak Screen is enabled, instead of highlighting text, just swipe down with 2 fingers from the top of the screen to activate speaking.